-A rough draft from 2018 below.
+A rough draft from 2018 is below.
 No plans to revisit.

 According to Sartre, the origin of negation is a central concept in his analysis of human consciousness.
 He argues that negation is not simply the absence or opposite of something but rather an active process by which consciousness creates its own objects and meanings.

-In simpler words, consciousness is always in a state of flux, constantly seeking to define and establish its own identity.
+In simpler words, consciousness is always in flux, constantly seeking to define and establish its own identity.

-This process of self-definition involves negation, which is the act of defining oneself by what one is not.
-In other words, when consciousness encounters an object or idea that does not fit with its own sense of identity, it negates it, pushing it away and defining itself in opposition to it.
+This self-definition process involves negation, defining oneself by what one is not.
+In other words, when consciousness encounters an object or idea that does not fit with its own sense of identity, it negates it, pushing it away and defining itself in opposition.

-One of the key concepts in Being and Nothingness is Sartre’s notion of “bad faith,” which refers to the ways in which we deceive ourselves about the true nature of our existence.
+One of the key concepts in Being and Nothingness is Sartre’s notion of “bad faith,” which refers to how we deceive ourselves about the true nature of our existence.

 He argues that human beings are fundamentally free but that this freedom comes with the burden of responsibility.

-We are responsible for our actions, and there is no escaping this responsibility.
-This idea can be both empowering and terrifying, as it forces us to confront the consequences of our choices.
+We are responsible for our actions, and this responsibility is not escaping.
+This idea can be empowering and terrifying, as it forces us to confront the consequences of our choices.

 Another significant aspect of the book is Sartre’s exploration of the “Other.”
-He argues that we see ourselves through the eyes of others and that this shapes our identity and understanding of the world.
+He argues that we see ourselves through the eyes of others, shaping our identity and understanding of the world.
 This idea leads to a deeper examination of the nature of human relationships and how we interact with others.

 Some might find the book overly pessimistic.
 Sartre argues that humans are fundamentally alone in the world and that life has no inherent meaning or purpose.
 This can be a difficult pill to swallow, especially for those who find comfort in religious or philosophical systems that provide a sense of order and meaning to the world.